folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "They need attention.
 They can't imagine me not tryna make myself look bigger" > Lecrae's intention

-* Lecrae continues to explain how "clout-cashing culture vultures" need attention from other people in order to prove their own worth and have a sense of identity.
+* Lecrae continues to explain how "clout-chasing culture vultures" need attention from other people in order to prove their own worth and have a sense of identity.

 * Lecrae concludes that people who are themselves so consumed with the need to prove their worth and get attention would naturally assume that other people around them are also trying to do the same thing.
-Such people might jealously assume that Lecrase is “clout-chasing” and trying to make himself look more important by using Kendrick's mention of Lecrae in “Watch the Party Die” as an excuse to verse that associates himself with Kendrick.
+Such people might jealously assume that Lecrae is “clout-chasing” and trying to make himself look more important by using Kendrick's mention of him in “Watch the Party Die” as an excuse to release a verse that associates himself with Kendrick.

 {{< /details >}}